 These productivity gains are a result of businesses automating processes by incorporating robots and autonomous vehicles, augmenting their existing labour force via AI technologies as well as from the increased consumer demand stemming from personalised and better-quality products and services.

-When it comes to driving this future productivity it’s likely that optimisation – the process of optimising inputs and outputs across multiple business objectives – will play a major role.
+When it comes to driving this future productivity it’s likely that optimisation – the process of optimising inputs and outputs – will play a major role.

-Whether you’re trying to maximise profits or customer satisfaction or reduce the unwanted consequences of inefficiency or material wastage – and most importantly several such goals at the same time – optimisation is a powerful tool for solving essential business problems.
+Whether you’re trying to maximise profits or customer satisfaction or reduce the unwanted consequences of inefficiency or material wastage, optimisation is a powerful tool for solving essential business problems.
 In the future, it will play a key role in gaining a competitive edge.

-Imagine, for instance, an algorithm that optimises the number of right- or left-turns taken by a delivery driver to reach a specific destination – resulting in less time sitting at lights, faster delivery time, less overtime and fewer accidents (parcel delivery service UPS famously did this).
-Or the airline successfully optimising the amount of drinks it will consume on a flight, a strategy that can support significant fuel savings costs because the plane isn’t carrying unnecessary weight while keeping customers happy because they can get the drink they want.
+Imagine, for instance, an algorithm that optimises the number of right- or left-turns taken by a delivery driver to reach a specific destination – resulting in less time sitting at lights, faster delivery time, less overtime and fewer accidents.
+(Parcel delivery service UPS famously did this.)
+Or the budget airline optimising the amount of drinks it will sell on a flight, a strategy that can lead to massive fuel savings because the plane isn’t carrying unnecessary weight.

 It’s worth noting that you can optimise without AI or incorporate an AI technology without optimisation.
 The process of optimisation isn’t necessarily about the type of technology or technique used to do it, no matter how cutting-edge the process might seem.
 It’s about investing in the technological choices that will solve your biggest business problems and get you closer to your desired result.